 As far as health beverages go, we all have herbal teas, green tea and energy drinks hoarded in our kitchen cabinets and we sip on them as part of an effort to do good to our bodies and health.
 The latest healthy beverage in the health and wellness world is green coffee!
-While your favourite cup of coffee may be a hot cappuccino or latte or straight-up black, green coffee is slowly gaining traction fitness world.
-Whether or not you’re introduced to green coffee as yet, in this post, we dole out all the details that you need to know and see for yourself if you want to make this your daily beverage or not.
+While your favourite cup of coffee may be a hot cappuccino or latte or straight-up black, green coffee is slowly gaining traction in the health and fitness world.
+Whether or not you’re introduced to green coffee as yet, in this post, we dole out all the details on green coffee that you need to know and see for yourself if you want to make this your daily beverage or not.

 Green coffee comes from coffee beans that are not roasted.
 Coffee beans are typically roasted before they can make the finest of cappuccinos and americanos, hence the brown colour.
 Green coffee beans are loaded with antioxidants and mainly two compounds that are chlorogenic acid and caffeine.